EwenBriand/Rtype/ecs/raylib/src/external/glfw/README.md

    [EGL] Added loading of glvnd `libOpenGL.so.0` where available for OpenGL
  - [EGL] Bugfix: The `GLFW_DOUBLEBUFFER` context attribute was ignored (#1843)
  - [GLX] Added loading of glvnd `libGLX.so.0` where available
- - [GLX] Bugfix: Context creation failed if GLX 1.4 was not serializeed by GLX library
+ - [GLX] Bugfix: Context creation failed if GLX 1.4 was not exported by GLX library

 ## Contact